Your Source for Interactive and engaging Social Studies Games & Activities

 These materials were prepared by Harms LLC and have neither been developed, reviewed, nor endorsed by Houghton Mifflin Harcourt Publishing Company, publisher of the original WORLD HISTORY: Patterns of Interaction work on which this material is based.

-Human Origins Presentation
+1.1 Human Origins In Africa History Presentation